eitanliu/svg2vector/README.md

  -f,--file <arg>           the target svg file -o,--output <arg>         the output vector file or directory -w,--width <arg>          the width needs to be overridden.
- -h,--height <arg>         the width needs to be overridden.
+ -h,--height <arg>         the height needs to be overridden.
  -a,--alpha <arg>          the alpha needs to be overridden.
 (0.0 ~ 1.0)
  -t,--tint <arg>           the RGB value of the tint.
 (000000 ~ ffffff) -m,--autoMirrored <arg>   auto mirroring for RTL layout (default ture)